AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Uses players' combat data (optional) paired with enemies' data to predict likelihood that the player will engage with the enemy if spawned.

-  * Uses "Generative One Class Support Vector Machine", which is an unconventional generative method that probably don't exist in research literature.
+  * Uses "Generative One Class Support Vector Machine", which is an unconventional generative method that probably don't exist in the research literature.

   * No need to add new content; the model can use existing content to optimize your games.